Rigid analytic reconstruction of Hyodo--Kato theory: Introduction

 Based on this, we introduce in \S \ref{Sec: Rig HK coh} more specifically rigid Hyodo--Kato cohomology with Frobenius and monodromy operators.
-The core of this construction is a Kim--Hain complex on a dagger space over the open unit disc -- a non-$p$-adic weak formal scheme over a complete discrete valuation ring of mixed characteristic $(0,p)$.
+The core of this construction is a Kim--Hain complex on a dagger space over the open unit disk -- a non-$p$-adic weak formal scheme over a complete discrete valuation ring of mixed characteristic $(0,p)$.
 We also relate it to other log rigid cohomology theories.
+To establish these relations, it turned out to be useful to understand the Kim--Hain complexes in terms of (total complexes of) certain double complexes, which we discuss in a technical part at the beginning of this section.

-The use of Kim--Hain complexes over the open unit disc allows us to define the rigid Hyodo--Kato map in \S \ref{Sec: Rig HK map} in a very direct way.
+The use of Kim--Hain complexes over the open unit disk allows us to define the rigid Hyodo--Kato map in \S \ref{Sec: Rig HK map} in a very direct way.
 We study dependence of the rigid Hyodo--Kato map on the choice of a uniformiser and a branch of the $p$-adic logarithm, and show that it becomes an isomorphism after tensoring with $K$.

 To illustrate our results as well as the advantage of the use of not necessarily $p$-adic weak formal schemes, we compute in \S \ref{Sec: Tate curve} the rigid Hyodo--Kato cohomology and the rigid Hyodo--Kato map of a Tate curve.
-In \S \ref{Sec: comparison}, we compare our rigid Hyodo-Kato map and the classical crystalline Hyodo--Kato map in siutable situations.
+In \S \ref{Sec: comparison}, we compare our rigid Hyodo-Kato map and the classical crystalline Hyodo--Kato map in suitable situations.